Paul-Philip/devops-tutorial/README.md

 ### Configure your pipeline job adding a repairnator job

-Now the idea behind the repairnator is to scan through your code for possible bugs and solutions to these and then creating a PR to your Github repository with the suggested solution to the bug.
+Now the idea behind the repairnator is to scan through your code for possible bugs and solutions to these and then create a PR to your Github repository with the suggested solution to the bug.

-1.
+1. Firstly, go back to jenkins main screen and create a new item, now using the `freestyle project` module.
+2. In here you can add the URL to your repository if you click the `Git` radio button under version management.
+3. Click the `Add post-build action`, and choose `run repairnator` from the given list.
+4. Now you will have to generate a GitOAuthToken if you do not have one.
+You can go to [this link](https://github.com/settings/tokens), press `generate new token` and tick the "public_repo" box.
+5. Now you can choose which repairtools to run, and if you want to get a Pull Request with the repairs you can click the `advanced`-button and fill in the GitUrl and Branch.
+If this doesn't work you might have to add the plugin `github pull request builder`.

+**There we have it!
+You've added an automated repair tool to your Jenkins Pipeline!**

 ## Cleaning up after us